Cheapest weight loss telehealth in Australia: affordable options compared

 What is a pay-as-you-go weight loss telehealth option?

 A pay-as-you-go service charges per appointment instead of a monthly subscription.
-Doctors for Weight Loss is one example, with an initial consult around $89.99 and reviews around $59.99 at the time of writing.
+Doctors for Weight Loss is one example, where you pay for the initial consult and each review separately rather than a monthly fee.
 This model can suit people who want clinical input without a recurring subscription, though it typically comes without the bundled ongoing support that subscription programs include.
-Prices are approximate, so check the current figures.
+Pricing is confirmed with the provider and can change, so check the current figures directly.

 Are cheaper weight loss telehealth services still legitimate?